-Family and Community Services (FACS) is committed to ensuring young people in out-of-home care gain the benefits of a solid education and, wherever possible, encourages them to attain their Higher School Certificate and go on to further education.
+The Department of Communities and Justice (DCJ) is committed to helping young people in out-of-home care gain the benefits of a good education and, wherever possible, encourages them to attain their Higher School Certificate and go on to further education.

 Carers apply through their agency

-FACS carers will receive a Post Care Education Financial Support application form in the mail.
-These carers should complete the application form and return it to FACS.
+DCJ carers will receive a Post Care Education Financial Support application form in the mail or from their caseworker.
+Carers should complete the application form and return it to DCJ.

-Carers with a non-government agency will need to apply through their agency.
-Further information about the application process will be provided to carers by their agency.
+Carers with a non-government agency apply through their agency.
+Further information about the application process is provided to carers by their agency.